 B.S. – Physics, Mathematics, University of Arizona, AZ, 2004

-Dr. Hui is responsible for ensuring the quality and safety of patients, treatment machine and radiation materials.
-During his doctoral training, his research focused on developing pulse programs, acquisition protocols and post-processing techniques for DCE-MRI.
-Recently, his research works include image registration, quality assurance of treatment plans and data mining.
+Dr. Hui is responsible for ensuring the safety of patients and the quality of the treatment machine and radiation materials.
+During his doctoral training, his research focused on developing pulse programs, acquisition protocols, and post-processing techniques for Dynamic Contrast-Enhanced Magnetic Resonance Imaging (DCE-MRI).
+Recently, his research focus includes image registration, quality assurance of treatment plans, and data mining.

-During his postdoctoral training at Dr. Beddar’s lab, he developed the prototype algorithm to reconstruct 3D dose distribution for a proton liquid scintillator system.
-In addition, he also developed methods to reconstruct 4D CT & MRI images.
+During his postdoctoral training in Dr. Beddar’s lab, he developed the prototype algorithm to reconstruct 3D dose distribution for a proton liquid scintillator system.
+In addition, he also developed methods to reconstruct 4D CT & MR images.

 Jeppe Brage Christensen, Ph.D.

 Deputy head of the Dosimetry Group, Paul Scherrer Institute, Switzerland

 Ph.D. – Physics, Technical University of Denmark, Lyngby, Denmark, 2019

 M.Sc. – Physics, Aarhus University, Aarhus C, Denmark, 2016